 Textbook Buying Tips

-Textbooks now account for nearly three-fourths of the cost at community colleges and about one quarter the cost at public universities, according to the Government Accountability Office.
+Textbooks account for nearly three-fourths of the cost at community colleges and about one quarter the cost at public universities, according to the Government Accountability Office.
 A major cause of recent price hikes has been the bundling of enhancements such as CD-ROMs and other instructional supplements.
 Sales volume in campus stores is influenced by many factors, but the major factor seems tied to institution size.
 Estimated average annual sales for stores in 2015-16 were $2.3 million.

 How to cope with these spiraling costs?